sergei-mironov/litrepl/paper/md/paper.md

 ## Interfacing Interpreters

-Litrepl communicates with interpreters using two uni-directional text streams: one for writing input and another for reading outputs.
-To establish effective communication, the interpreter should conform to the following general
+Litrepl communicates with interpreters using POSIX uni-directional streams, one for writing input and another for reading outputs.
+During the communication, Litrepl makes the following general assumptions:
-assumptions:

-* Synchronous single-user mode, which is implemented in most interpreters.
-* A capability to disable command line prompts.
+* The streams implement synchronous single-user mode.
+* Command line prompts are disabled.
 Litrepl relies on the echo response, as described below, rather than on prompt detection.
 * The presence of an echo command or equivalent.
-The interpreter must be able to echo an argument string provided by the user in response to the echo command.
+The interpreter must be able to echo an argument string provided by the user in response to such command.

 The simplicity of this approach is a key advantage, but it also has drawbacks.
 There's no parallel evaluation at the communication level, locking the